Tzav: Leviticus chapter 6

-The Gemara taught that it is from the words of "upon the altar all night into the morning," that the Mishnah concludes that "the whole of the night is proper time for ... burning fat and limbs (on the altar)."
+The Gemara taught that it is from the words of Leviticus 6:2, "upon the altar all night into the morning," that the Mishnah concludes that "the whole of the night is proper time for ... burning fat and limbs (on the altar)."
 And the Mishnah then set forth as a general rule: "Any commandment which is to be performed by night may be performed during the whole of the night."